 Vice president-elect Mike Pence, right, watches as President-elect Donald Trump speaks during an election night rally.
 (AP Photo/ Evan Vucci)

-WASHINGTON (AP) — Donald Trump claimed his place Wednesday as America's 45th president, an astonishing victory for the celebrity businessman and political novice who capitalised on voters' economic anxieties, took advantage of racial tensions and overcame a string of sexual assault allegations on his way to the White House.
+It was an astonishing victory for the celebrity, businessman and political novice who capitalised on voters’ economic anxieties, took advantage of racial tensions and overcame a string of sexual assault allegations on his way to the White House.

-Trump's triumph over Hillary Clinton, not declared until well after midnight, will end eight years of Democratic dominance of the White House.
-He'll govern with Congress fully under Republican control and lead a country deeply divided by his rancorous campaign against Clinton.
+His triumph over Mrs Clinton, not declared until well after midnight, will end eight years of Democratic dominance of the White House.
+He will govern with Congress fully under Republican control and lead a country deeply divided by his rancorous campaign against Mrs Clinton.
 He faces fractures within his own party, too, given the numerous Republicans who either tepidly supported his nomination or never backed him at all.

-As he claimed victory, Trump urged Americans to "come together as one united people."
+As he claimed victory, Mr Trump urged Americans to “come together as one united people”.